Avalon (Stargate SG-1): Part 2

 Trapped along with Teal'c and Vala Mal Doran far beneath England's Glastonbury Tor, Daniel Jackson and Cameron Mitchell have only seconds to outwit the Ancient snares in which they're caught.
 Once they succeed, they have to handle only one or two more small details – such as a near-impossible sword fight with an inhuman knight – before they win access to the cave's vast treasure.
 Amid the standard-issue gold and jewels, Daniel uncovers a hoard of books apparently written by the Ancients.
-They tell a fantastic tale: The highly advanced Ancients may have once called themselves the Altera, and may have evolved in a far distant galaxy.
+They tell a fantastic tale: The highly advanced Ancients may have called themselves the Altera, and possibly evolved in a far distant galaxy.
 The crew excavating the treasure also finds a piece of Ancient equipment, which Daniel believes is a communications device.
-Daniel persuades Mitchell and Hank Landry to let him test the machine.
+Daniel persuades Mitchell and General Landry to let him test the machine.

 Within seconds, he and Vala – whose lives are still bound to one another by the Jaffa bracelets – drop to the ground, unconscious.
-Already developing a keen sense of how things work at Stargate Command, Mitchell deduces that this is a bad sign and puts the two under medical supervision.
+Already developing a keen sense of how things work at the SGC, Mitchell deduces that this is a bad sign and puts the two under medical supervision.
 Similarly worried, Teal'c skips a critical meeting of the new Jaffa High Council to stay by his friend Daniel's side.

 Meanwhile, Daniel and Vala find themselves inhabiting the bodies of two married villagers on a distant planet.
-Being married to Vala – in even the remotest possible sense – gives Daniel the creeps, even before he learns that the villagers are devout worshippers of all-powerful and unforgiving beings called the Ori.
+Being married to Vala – in even the remotest possible sense – gives Daniel the creeps, and he learns that the villagers are devout worshippers of all-powerful and unforgiving beings called the Ori.
 What's worse, the two people whose bodies Daniel and Vala are inhabiting are suspected of heresy against these mysterious gods.

 Before long, Vala ends up chained to a sacrificial altar, about to be burned to death by the village's Administrator and his fanatical followers.
 Restrained by the vehement villagers, there's nothing Daniel can do but watch in horror as the flames are lit.
-Back on Earth, Mitchell and the others are watching, too, as Vala slips toward death.
-As Daniel holds Vala's charred body, a man in robes, holding an ornate staff, approaches the altar.
+Back on Earth, Mitchell and the others are watching, too, while Vala slips toward death.
+As Daniel holds Vala's charred body, a man in robes holding an ornate staff approaches the altar.
 The staff begins to glow, and Daniel watches in amazement as he brings Vala back to life.
 Daniel thanks him, but he responds, "Thank the Ori".
 He then tells them to follow him out of the square, and they follow.